FAMILIAR-project/HackOurLanguages-SIF/README.md

      - see new instructions on the Google doc; deadline: 07 november before 4PM

 * Automated assessement of compilers' variants and benchmarks (MA, 07 november)
+   * slides: `AutomatedTesting.pdf`
-     - milestone: finding functional and non-functional bugs in a compiler
+   * milestone: finding functional and non-functional bugs in a compiler

 * Final exam (1 hour, JMJ, 14 november)